-Monday, June 17, 2019, is the 28th annual national Ride to Work Day.
-Ride to Work is a nonprofit organization that encourages participants to ditch their traditional forms of transportation for a motorcycle or scooter on their way to work.
-They intend to promote safe motorcycle driving practices, as well as raise awareness for drivers to remember to share the road with these smaller vehicles.
+Monday, June 15, 2020, is the 29th annual national Ride to Work Day.
+The event is promoted by a nonprofit organization that encourages participants to forego commuting in their cars for a motorcycle or scooter on their way to work.
+Ride to Work Day promotes safe motorcycle driving practices and raises awareness for drivers to be mindful of sharing the road with smaller vehicles.

-Choosing a motorcycle or scooter for your daily commute has many benefits.
-Motorcycles benefit the rider and the community as a whole in many ways.
+Choosing a motorcycle or scooter for your daily commute has many benefits for the rider and the community as a whole.

-To start, your wallet will feel much lighter as you enjoy improved gas mileage to and from work.
-You will also feel lighter physically, as riding motorcycles burn calories.
+To start, you’ll save money as you enjoy improved gas mileage to and from work.
+You will also feel lighter physically, as riding motorcycles burns calories.
 Mentally, you’ll connect with your surroundings much more than you do in a traditional, boxed-up vehicle.
-Socially, motorcyclists are a part of a community all their own.
+Socially, motorcyclists are often a part of a community all their own.

 Also, smaller vehicles mean less pollution, less wear on the roads, and more efficiency.
 Additionally, they help relieve traffic congestion, as their small size allows for traffic to move more freely.

-Finally, choosing to ride motorcycles helps to eliminate the stigma that those who ride motorcycles are reckless, dangerous people.
-Each of these reasons are prime examples of why motorcycles are a great option–one that is open to everyone!
+Lastly, choosing to ride motorcycles helps to eliminate the stigma that those who ride motorcycles are reckless, dangerous people.
+Each of these are prime examples of why motorcycles are a great option–one that is open to everyone!